 Tip: Those “flavourful characters” you get are excellent source material for future films.
 Embrace the weird, just don’t hire it (unless it’s suitable).

 With lots of space.
 You’ll need a table and chairs and you’ll need decent room for the actors to act, and act in frame.
 Acting in frame is a good thing.
 Also, bets are you have a tripod and that takes space too.

 Tip: DO NOT USE YOUR BASEMENT, AUGH!!
-If you’re in Toronto or London, Raindance has a Studio Space for ridiculously cheap prices.
+If you’re in London, Raindance has a Studio Space for ridiculously cheap prices.

 4. A Detailed Spreadsheet

 With actors’ details and time of their audition.
 Print multiple copies.
 If you have an assistant, give one to them.
 Have them take notes on the actors in the waiting room.
 Don’t let your actors come in whenever they want.
 It takes more time to assign each actor with a time but it’s worth it.
 It also keeps you on track.

 Tip: Quarter hours work well.
 You shouldn’t need more than 15 minutes for the first round.

 5. The Director, the Producer, a reader, and maybe an assistant

 The director talks to the Actors.
 The Producer takes notes.
 The Reader reads lines.
 An assistant is nice to have but not terribly necessary.
 If you do get one, have them brings in the next actor, introduce the Director and Producer, and then leave the room until the actor comes out again.